felipebarcelospro/drift-kv/.github/SECURITY.md

 If you discover a security vulnerability within Drift KV, please send an e-mail to [felipebarcelospro@gmail.com](mailto:felipebarcelospro@gmail.com).
 All security vulnerabilities will be promptly addressed by our team.

-For a more secure communication channel, you can also reach out to Felipe through Twitter [@felipebarcelospro](https://twitter.com/felipebarcelospro).
+For a more secure communication channel, you can also reach out to Felipe through X [@feldbarcelospro](https://x.com/feldbarcelospro).

 Please follow these guidelines when reporting: